Dr. Marla Shapiro

 Dr. Shapiro completed medical school at McGill University and trained at the University of Toronto for her Masters of Health Science in Community Health and Epidemiology.
 She trained in Family Medicine and is certified by the Canadian College of Family Practice.
 She concluded her specialty training in Preventive Medicine and Public Health, receiving her Fellowship from the Royal College of Physicians and Surgeons of Canada.
 She holds a Fellowship in Family Medicine and is a North American Menopause Society credentialed menopause specialist.

 Since 2000, Dr. Shapiro has been the Health and Medical Expert for CANADA AM.
 In addition to her weekly appearances on CANADA AM, Dr. Shapiro is seen regularly on CTV News Channel and as the medical consultant on CTV National News.
+In 2012, she hosted CTV News Channel’s DR. MARLA & FRIENDS, a weekly series examining the most current and news-driven medical topics and stories.
+In addition, Dr. Shapiro has contributes topical, medical investigative documentaries for CTV’s W5, Canada’s most-watched documentary series.
 In 2003, she began hosting BALANCE: TELEVISION FOR LIVING WELL, a refreshing daily health and lifestyle show seen across North American households.

-Dr. Shapiro has written a regular column for The Globe and Mail as well as a health column for Canadian Health and Living Magazine.
-She currently writes her weekly blog on CTVNews.ca.
-She is the Founding Editor of ParentsCanada Magazine, writing a regular “Ask Dr. Marla” column.
+Dr. Shapiro has written a regular column for The Globe and Mail.
+She currently writes her weekly blog on the CTVNews.ca website.
+Dr. Shapiro is the Founding Editor of ParentsCanada Magazine.

 Additionally, Dr. Shapiro is a member of several committees and advisory boards including the Board for the Canadian Foundation for Women and Health, Research Canada and The North American Menopause Society.
 She was on the original Board of The Canadian Partnership Against Cancer having stepped down after 6 years.